Joaquín Sorolla: Legacy

 Sorolla's influence on some other Spanish painters, such as Alberto Pla y Rubio and Julio Romero de Torres, was so noted that they are described as "sorollista."
 After his death, Sorolla's widow, Clotilde García del Castillo, left many of his paintings to the Spanish public.
 The paintings eventually formed the collection that is now known as the Museo Sorolla, which was the artist's house in Madrid.
 The museum opened in 1932.

 Sorolla's work is represented in museums throughout Spain, Europe, America, and in many private collections in Europe and America.
 In 1933, J. Paul Getty purchased ten Impressionist beach scenes made by Sorolla, several of which are now housed in the J. Paul Getty Museum.
 In 1960, Sorolla, el pintor de la luz, a short documentary written and directed by Manuel Domínguez was presented at the Cannes Film Festival.
+A museum celebrating Sorolla's work is scheduled to open in Valencia's Palau de les Comunicacions in 2026.

 The Spanish National Dance Company honored the painter's The Provinces of Spain by producing a ballet Sorolla based on the paintings.

 The high-speed railway station in Valencia is named after Sorolla.